Impact

 We collaborate with OVAM to ensure proper waste sorting, with multiple waste streams and continuous monitoring to maximize recycling efforts.

 Our hard-cup system reduces plastic waste, promoting cleanliness and sustainability.
-Attendees are encouraged to return cups, cans, or bottles to recycle stations for refunds or donations.
-All donations will be used to make our festival even more sustainable.
-We appreciate any contribution greatly!
+Attendees are encouraged to return cups, cans, or bottles to recycle stations for refunds.

 We encourage camping guests to take their used items home to minimize waste.
 Each year hundreds of tents, mattresses and other camping materials are left behind.
 These usable materials are collected by volunteers and repurposed for refugee camps in Normandy.